 This profession has several distinctive features:

-The coach is not required to understand all the rules of the field in which his client is trying to succeed and does not answer the questions directly, but helps the client to find the answers by himself.
+The coach is not required to understand all the rules of the field in which his client is trying to succeed and does not answer the questions directly, but helps the client to find the answers by himself using his own skills.

 Coaching and psychotherapy share the following similarities: in both cases the client is treated as he is, without illusions and is not subject to general rules and patterns.
 Creates a comfortable and confidential atmosphere for the client, in which he can fully reveal himself.